ogzhanolguncu/min-todo/README.md

 ## Tech Stack

+- tRPC
+- NextJS
+- Typescript
+- PlanetScale
+- Prisma
-tRPC, NextJS, Typescript, PlanetScale Prisma, ChakraUI and Clerk
+- ChakraUI and Clerk

 ## Feedback

-If you have any feedback, please reach out to me or feel free to open up a issue.
+If you have any feedback, please reach out to me or feel free to open up an issue.